Continuing Education Activity

 A deficient dose of succinylcholine can result in inadequate paralysis, thus creating unforeseen challenges while attempting to perform intubation or other procedures in which the depolarizing neuromuscular blockade is utilized.
 Intravenous injection is the most common form of administration.
 However, it can be safely administered intramuscularly or via continuous intravenous infusion in surgical cases of prolonged duration.
 Special precautions should be taken in conjunction with the use of a peripheral nerve stimulator when administering a continuous infusion of succinylcholine to avoid toxicity or overdose.
 Succinylcholine administration should never take place without assuring adequate sedation before administration.

 Increases in intraocular pressure correlate with succinylcholine administration.
-However, sufficient research to support the theory and its associated risk is currently unavailable.
-Any increase in intraocular pressure can be counteracted or prevented with the use of an appropriate sedative in conjunction with the depolarizing neuromuscular blockade.
+However, sufficient research to support the theory and its associated risk is unavailable.
+Any increase in intraocular pressure can be counteracted or prevented using an appropriate sedative in conjunction with the depolarizing neuromuscular blockade.

 Succinylcholine administration without assurance of adequate sedation can result in paralysis in a conscious to semi-conscious patient.
 This issue is avoidable by making sure the patient is adequately sedated before the administration of succinylcholine.